rufilboss/100DaysOfDevOps/Day 41 -Real-Time Apache Log Analysis using Amazon Kinesis and Amazon Elasticsearch Service/day41.md

 * Step4: Visualize the data using Kibana

-##### What is Amazon Kinesis
+* What is Amazon Kinesis

     * Amazon Kinesis is the streaming service provided by AWS which makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information.

+* What is AWS ElasticSearch Service

+    * AWS ElasticSearch Service is a cost-effective managed service that makes it easy to deploy, manage, and scale open source Elasticsearch for log analytics, full-text search and more.